nf-core/cutandrun/docs/output.md

 ### 7.3. <a name='FRiPScore'></a>FRiP Score

-The fragments in peaks (FRiP) score plot shows the number of aligned fragments that overlap with called peaks with a minimum overlap controlled by `min_frip_overlap`.
+Fraction of fragments in peaks (FRiP), defined as the fraction of all mapped paired-end reads extended into fragments that fall into the called peak regions, i.e. usable fragments in significantly enriched peaks divided by all usable fragments.
+In general, FRiP scores correlate positively with the number of regions.
+(Landt et al, Genome Research Sept.
+2012, 22(9): 1813–1831).
+A minimum overlap is controlled by `min_frip_overlap`.
 The FRiP score can be used to assess the overall quality of a sample.
 Poor samples with a high level of background noise, small numbers of called peaks or other issues will have a large number of fragments falling outside the peaks that were called.
 Generally FRiP scores > 0.3 are considered to be reasonable with the highest quality data having FRiP scores of > 0.7.

 It is worth noting that the peak caller settings are also crucial to this score, as even the highest quality data will have a low FRiP score if the pipeline is parameterised in a way that calls few peaks, such as setting the peak calling threshold very high.